ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 ---
 Crucial Conversations - Chapter Notes

+## General notes and thoughts Chapter 1-4

 Not about the process, it’s about people holding each other accountable to the process

-Start with heart
+- Start with heart
-Start with yourself
+- Start with yourself

-Goals quickly change to “winning”.
+> Goals quickly change to "winning.
 Avoid winning.

 Focus on what you really want
-Pause, take a deep breath
+- Pause, take a deep breath

-Name the game and stop playing it
+- Name the game and stop playing it

 Stop and ask yourself some questions
 - what I really want for myself/others/the relationship